Is the Afoqt all multiple-choice

 Advantages of the Multiple-Choice Format

-No Partial Credit Concerns
+No Partial Credit Headaches

 Process of Elimination